Sahil Verma

 Research

 I'm interested in understanding how a ML model makes the decision it produces, specifically depending on the data it is trained on.
 I'm also interested in improving the robustness of ML models based on our understanding of how they make decisions.
+Currently, I'm interested in AI safety and security research.
+This area would be the biggest beneficiary of ML robustness research.

 Effective Backdoor Mitigation Depends on the Pre-training Objective